Historiography of the Gaspee affair: Pre–Civil War

-Staples’ work is peppered with brief notes of commentary, allowing his own Whig Partygish interpretation of the events to shine through, but he supplies little narrative or analysis in Documentary History.
 Staples mostly let the historical actors speak for themselves.
-When he spoke, Staples did not hide his sympathies ascribing just motives to the colonials and sinister ones to royal representatives.
-When Staples’ work was republished in 1990, Richard M. Deasy wrote an introduction reflecting on the Gaspee and the lasting contribution of Judge Staples’ compilation of documents.
-Deasy mentioned other maritime attacks on British government property as well as the Dockyards Act of 1772 (see arson in royal dockyards), but he explained the reaction of the Crown to the Gaspee as "simply the proverbial straw that broke the camel's back."
+When his work was republished in 1990, Richard M. Deasy wrote an introduction reflecting on the Gaspee and the lasting contribution of Judge Staples’ compilation of documents.
+Deasy mentioned other maritime attacks on British government property as well as the Dockyards, &c.
+Protection Act 1772 (12 Geo.
+3. c.
+24) (see arson in royal dockyards), but he explained the reaction of the Crown to the Gaspee as "simply the proverbial straw that broke the camel's back."